 Here, Queen Katherine speaks of turning sadness into action.
 She then declares Cardinal Wolsey her enemy and blames him for causing trouble between the queen and her husband.

 Similarly, fire is used in Romeo and Juliet to symbolize the passion Romeo and Juliet feel for one another.
-For example, in Act 1 Scene 1, Shakespeare speaks of “a fire sparkling in lovers’ eyes.”
+For example, in Act 1 Scene 1, Shakespeare metaphorically refers to “a fire sparkling in lovers’ eyes.”

 2. Rebirth and Resurrection